Best Apps to Improve Leadership Skills (Honest List)

 | BetterUp | Coaching + content | High (1:1 coach) | Senior leaders with budget |

-| MasterClass at Work | High-production video | Curated tracks | Inspiration, culture moments |
+| MasterClass at Work | High-production video | Curated tracks | Inspiration, cultural moments |

 | Lattice / 15Five | Performance + 1:1 templates | Org-aware | Manager workflow, not learning |